discourse/mobystash/README.md

     a webserver will be started on port 9367, which will emit [Prometheus](https://prometheus.io/) metric data on `/metrics`.

+* **`MOBYSTASH_STATE_FILE`**

+    *Default: `"./mobystash_state.dump"`

+    The state file contains the timestamp of the most recent log entry seen for each container being monitored.
+This allows mobystash to resume logging where it left off after a restart.
+It is recommended that you put this state file in a standalone volume, for persistence.

 * **`DOCKER_HOST`**

     *Default*: `"unix:///var/run/docker.sock"`